 MeatChurch also makes a good beef rub called “Holy Cow,” but I find it to have way too much pepper.
 Nevertheless, the maker of Holy Cow is from Texas, and Texas BBQ packs heat.

 - Flavor Profile: Savory

-- Main ingredients: Includes Sugar, salt, pepper, paprika
+- Main ingredients: Includes sugar, salt, pepper, and paprika.

-Another great option for those serious about flavor and a popular brand is killing it.
+Another great option for those serious about flavor and a popular brand.
 This is a “sweet flavor” rub with a southern touch, and as ingredients you can find dehydrated garlic, salt, and sugar, making it a versatile rub.

-This blend contains no MSG, is gluten-free, and can be used for pork, poultry, and beef.
+This blend contains no MSG, is gluten-free, and can be used on pork, poultry, and beef.
 This is an American product, and it is very well rated by the backyard warriors.

 - Flavor Profile: Southern, Texas!